Experimental genuine quantum nonlocality in the triangle network

-To determine whether our experimental elegant distribution $P_{\text{Exp}}$ is compatible with a local model, we first input it to the neural network oracle.
-If $P_{\text{Exp}}$ is inside the local set, then the neural network returns the local model that reproduces $P_{\text{Exp}}$.
-If $P_{\text{Exp}}$ is outside the local set, then the neural network returns the local distribution $P_{\text{NN}}$ closest to it.
-The closest means the Euclidean distance between $P_{\text{NN}}$ and $P_{\text{Exp}}$, which is defined as $\sqrt{\sum_{a,b,c}^{3}\big [P_{\text{Exp}}(a,b,c)-P_{\text{NN}}(a,b,c)\big ]^2}$, is minimal.
-By independently running the neural network 60 times, we find that the minimal distance of the local set from $P_{\text{Exp}}$ is $0.0230 \pm 0.0027$, where the uncertainty is determined by running 50 Monte Carlo simulations of the measured data based on Poisson distributed photon statistics and calculating the minimal distance of each set of the simulated data by using the neural network.
+For the distribution observed in the experiment as the target distribution, by independently running the neural network 60 times, we find that the minimal Euclidean distance between the local set and $P_{\text{Exp}}$ is $0.0230 \pm 0.0027$, where the uncertainty is determined by running 50 Monte Carlo simulations of the measured data based on Poisson distributed photon statistics and calculating the minimal distance of each set of the simulated data by running the neural network 20 times.
 The uncertainty represents one standard deviation and contains both the photonic statistical error and the error induced by the neural network.
-To show that the experimental distribution is indeed outside the local set, we analyze how the measurement visibility (see Methods for more details) affects the distance to the local set.
-As the visibility continues to decrease, we expect the distance to decrease until it drops to 0 after some critical point, below which the noise distribution can be reproduced by the local model.
-Due to the limited numerical precision of the neural network and its training, it is not possible for it to return a local model that exactly replicates the noise distribution, so the distance will not be exactly 0 but rather a very small value.
-As shown in Fig.~\ref{result}(b),we fit the points with visibility from 0.9 to 1 into a line.
+We proceed to see whether a transition in the neural network's loss function occurs as we introduce noise artificially via measurement visibility, akin to the $v$ parameter described in the introduction.
+The results and a clear transition can be seen in Fig.~\ref{result}(b), indicating nonlocality of $P_{\text{Exp}}$.
+We fit the points with visibility from 0.9 to 1 into a line.
 The line intersects the x-coordinate at about 0.89 which we treat as the critical visibility.
-Our experimental elegant distribution $P_{\text{Exp}}$, which corresponds to the point with visibility equal to 1, has a distance to the local set that is more than 8 standard deviations larger than the distance at the critical point, which predicts that $P_{\text{Exp}}$ is indeed outside the local set and exhibits high robustness.
+Due to the limited numerical precision of the neural network and its training, it is not possible for it to return a local model that exactly replicates the noise distribution even below the critical point, so the distance will not be exactly 0 but rather a very small value.
+Our experimental Elegant distribution $P_{\text{Exp}}$ has a distance to the local set that is more than 8 standard deviations larger than the distance at the critical point, further strengthening the case of nonlocality and of the robustness of the evaluation.